 “The difficult part is that no one really knows how the biology works, which parts of the brain are involved, what decides which memories are stored, what decides which sex becomes attractive to a given individual, and so on,” Ghirlanda says.

-For this new study, Ghirlanda and colleagues recruited 2,082 people from pregnancy and lactation fetish online groups.
+For this study, Ghirlanda and colleagues recruited 2,082 people from pregnancy and lactation fetish online groups.
 Participants were asked about their sexual preferences (most reported being into both pregnancy and lactation), as well as the age and sex of each of their siblings.
 They found that having a younger sibling, and extensive exposure to their mother before age 5, was significantly linked to a sexual attraction to pregnant and breastfeeding women.
 This pattern held for women attracted to pregnant women, too.

 “It is something that can happen naturally and is not a symptom of any illness,” Ghirlanda says.
 “Any peculiar sexual preference is a problem or not, depending on whether it is accepted by society.
 Same thing, I believe, for pregnancy preferences.”